klode88/Secure-Serverless-Orders-API-Cost-aware-/README.md

 ## How the system works in real time

-### Request flow
+### Request flow (runtime path)

-1. Client sends a POST request to `/orders`
+1. The client sends a `POST /orders` request.
-2. AWS WAF inspects the request
+2. The request reaches **API Gateway** (AWS WAF is attached and inspects the request first).
-3. API Gateway validates the access token with Cognito
+3. API Gateway validates the access token using the **Cognito authorizer**.
-4. API Gateway invokes the Lambda function
+4. If the token is valid, API Gateway invokes the **Lambda** function.
-5. Lambda writes the order into DynamoDB
+5. Lambda validates the request and writes the order into **DynamoDB**.
+6. Lambda returns a response (for example `201 Created` and an `orderId`).
-6. Lambda returns the response to the client
+7. API Gateway returns the response to the client.
+8. Logs are stored in **CloudWatch Logs** for API Gateway, Lambda and WAF.

 ---

 ## Why the build order was different from the runtime flow

-**Build order**

-**Runtime order**

 The build order follows **service dependencies**.
-The runtime order represents the **real request path**.
+The runtime flow shows the **real request path**.

+### Build order

+- IAM user group
+- DynamoDB table
+- IAM execution role for Lambda
+- Lambda function
+- API Gateway REST API and `/orders` method
+- Cognito user pool and app client
+- Cognito authorizer attached to API Gateway
+- AWS WAF Web ACL attached to the API Gateway stage
+- CloudWatch logging

+### Runtime order

+Client
+→ API Gateway (with WAF attached)
+→ Cognito authorizer
+→ Lambda
+→ DynamoDB
+→ back to the client

 ---